vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/10-configure-project.md

 [Back: Home](README.md)

-# Configure a Sample Project in Cloud Assembly
+# Configure a Sample Project in VMware Aria Automation Assembler

 You configure a project to define the users that can provision workloads, the priority and cloud zone of deployments, and the maximum allowed deployment instances.